 Integral is governed by its Board, which is made up of the CEOs of all of its Member Agencies and helps set the strategy for Integral.
 A smaller Board committee called the Executive Committee (ExCo) works with the Secretariat to implement the strategy.

-The Secretariat is headed up by the Director (based in Belgium), who coordinates the Secretariat team – consisting of a part time Marketing and Communications Coordinator (based in the UK), a part time Programmes and Disaster Response Coordinator (based in the UK), a part time Support Coordinator (based in the UK), and a part time Information Officer (based in the UK).
+The Secretariat is headed up by the CEO (based in Belgium), who coordinates the Secretariat team – consisting of a part-time Head of Communications and Marketing (based in the UK), a part-time Head of Disaster Response and Programmes (based in the UK), a part-time Support Coordinator (based in the UK), and a part-time Information Coordinator (based in the UK).

 The Integral Secretariat: